Frequently Asked Questions

 - The names and contact information of two references, along with his or her relationship to you.
 Letters of recommendation or reference are not required.

-- A description of a specific example (current or historical) of an economic policy that aligns with your view of the ideal role of government (100 word limit).
+- A description of a specific example from the last 50 years of an economic policy or issue that aligns with your view of the ideal role of government (100 word limit).

-- A description of a specific example (current or historical) of an economic policy that conflicts with your view of the ideal role of government (100 word limit).
+- A description of a specific example from the last 50 years of an economic policy or issue that conflicts with your view of the ideal role of government (100 word limit).

 - A list of three people or books that have influenced your philosophical or ideological thinking about the role of government.
-For each, explain in one sentence how each has influenced you.
+For each, explain in one sentence how it has influenced you.